hopkinschris/dashboard/README.md

 - [simplificator-withings](https://github.com/simplificator/simplificator-withings) — A Ruby library for accessing WBS API data.
 - [withings-api](https://github.com/webmonarch/withings-api) — Ruby library used to authenticate with the WBS API.
 - [gridster.js](https://github.com/ducksboard/gridster.js) — Intuitive draggable layouts.

+## License

+You may use the Dashboard project under the terms of the [MIT License](https://github.com/chocolit/dashboard/blob/master/LICENSE).